john-wood-usu/BIOL3070-Wood/JOHNWOOD_UPDATED_TEMPLATE-Warm-up-mosquitoes.md

 one positive WNV result.
 The second tested the relationship between house finch blood meal count and the amount of positive tests in a location to further solidify any correlation.

-*Fill in here… Explain that you tested whether the presence or number of house finch blood meals predicts whether a site had WNV-positive pools (binary) or a higher WNV positivity rate (numeric).
-Mention that this statistical test lets you formally evaluate the relationship suggested by the barplots.*

 ``` r
 # second-analysis-or-plot, glm with house finch alone against binary +/_